chaospeach/Whisky/README.md

 ## Notice ⚠️

-Port is an adventure in getting a better understanding of Swift, Wine, and Mac Gaming in general.
+Armagnac is an adventure in getting a better understanding of Swift, Wine, and Mac Gaming in general.
 The stability of this repository is not guaranteed, nor is it guaranteed to be consistently maintained.

 ## The People Pledge
 We support "The People Pledge", click the badge for more information.